 Presidential Honors Scholars

-The top five percent of the entering class is invited to join; students may also apply for entry after they have matriculated, having demonstrated superlative academic achievement and a consistent record of leadership and service to the community.
-In this program, students will be able to:
+The top ten percent of the entering first-year class is invited to join the Presidential Honors Scholars Program.
+Students may also apply for entry after they have matriculated, having demonstrated outstanding academic achievement and a commitment to leadership and service.

-Students interested in joining the program have the opportunity to apply in the spring term prior to their sophomore year.
-Applications are available in the Dean's office, Silver Center, Room 909, each year after spring break.
+Students interested in joining the Program in the spring term prior to their sophomore year apply by:

 Departmental Honors and Awards